 It takes decades for an entirely new nest (one founded by alates rather than by fission of an existing nest) to grow up to a baseline level; this growing up consists mainly of communications optimisation once the nest reaches its adult size.
 Anttechians created by fission of an existing nest will be at essentially the same level as their progenitor right away.

-Because of their asexual natures and immortality, Anttechians do not need society as much as, for example, humans.
+Because of their asexual natures and immortality, Anttechians do not need socialize broadly with the rest of society as much as, for example, baseline humans.
 However, they are by no means solipsist, and do co-operate with other sophonts on larger projects where they know they will be stronger en masse, or where there are things to be learned.
 They form 'families' based on lines of descent from the original Anttechian.

 Some Anttechians have permanent nests, others do not.
 Many are masters of mesoscopic technology.

-High-technology Anttechians often incorporate higher-technology processing, sensors and effectors directly into themselves.
+"Cyborged" Anttechians often incorporate non-biological computronium, sensors and effectors directly into themselves.
 This is particularly used to improve inter-ant communication, allowing larger and faster nests.
-Some Anttechians have achieved higher toposophic levels, and others have abandoned organic form altogether, shifting their minds into nests made up of masses of tiny ant-vecs, or into virches.
+Some Anttechians have achieved higher toposophic levels, and others have abandoned organic form altogether, shifting their minds into nests made up of masses of tiny ant remotes, or into virches.

-The first Anttechian to achieve transapience did so basically by accident.
-While increasing its size in preparation to undergo fission to split into two new colonies, the level of 'neural' interconnectivity between the colony's individual ant-units increased geometrically, as it normally does under these circumstances, but this time with an unexpected and unprecedented side effect.
-Just as the colony was about to undergo fission and split into two new separate sophont-level individuals, it suddenly and unexpectedly added on a whole new layer of thought and breached the first toposophic barrier, becoming transapient in the space of a few seconds.
-It quickly decided to remain as one colony rather than lose this overwhelming and intoxicating degree of enlightenment, lucidity, and clarity that it had unexpectedly, fortuitously achieved.
-This colony has since remained together as one, not 'budding-off' any new individuals, and produces new individual ants within itself only as necessary to maintain its numbers.
+The first Anttechian to achieve transapience ascended after decades of deliberate study and modification within the Yan Nassir Ascension Maze , in the Zoeific-aligned System of the Heavenly swarm.
+While increasing its size in preparation to undergo fission to split into two new colonies, the level of 'neural' interconnectivity between the colony's individual ant-units increased geometrically, as it normally expands under these circumstances, but this time with additional computational infrastructure, swarm organization, and a redesign of the individual ants' brain architectures.
+Just as the colony was about to undergo fission and split into two new separate sophont-level individuals, it added a whole new layer of consciousness and breached the first toposophic barrier, becoming transapient in the space of a few days.
+It quickly decided to remain as one colony rather than lose this overwhelming and intoxicating degree of enlightenment, lucidity, and clarity that it had achieved.
+This colony has since remained together as one, not 'budding-off' any new individuals, and produced new individual ants within itself only as necessary to maintain its numbers.

-There have been a number of other, similar cases of Anttechians undergoing transcension, both while growing in preparation for fission, and more deliberately at other times.
-Obviously, it does not always happen that an Anttechian transcends unexpectedly while preparing to undergo fission.
-In fact, the overwhelming majority of fissions occur without incident, and the overwhelming majority of their transcensions occur in a more planned fashion.
+There have been a number of other, similar cases of Anttechians undergoing transcension, and retaining some semblance to their previous physical and mental identity.
+In fact, the overwhelming majority of fissions to become new individuals occur without incident, and the process alone does not induce ascension.
+The overwhelming majority of their transcensions, and ascensions, occur in a more planned fashion and does not necessarily have to involve attempted fissions.

-At this time, no one, including the Anttechians themselves, know why some attempted fissions result in transcension instead and others do not.
+At this time, no one, including the Anttechians themselves, has revealed why transcension attempts that involve attempted fissions have notably greater success rates than attempts that do not.
 The few transapient Anttechians who have achieved their state in this way are silent on the matter, if they know themselves.